collections_bookmark Part of Bloomburrow

 Does casting Secret Rendezvous actually help you win?

-No. As of the stats snapshot, Secret Rendezvous is legal in Commander, Legacy, Modern, Pioneer, Vintage, Historic, Timeless, Brawl, Gladiator, Duel Commander, Oathbreaker, and The Lord of the Rings format.
-It is not legal in Standard, Pauper, Pauper Commander, or PreDH.
+Yes.
+Secret Rendezvous is legal in Commander, Duel Commander, Legacy, Modern, Pioneer, Vintage, Historic, Timeless, and several Brawl variants.
+It is not legal in Standard, Pauper, Pauper Commander, or Premodern.
+There are no Commander-specific bans or restrictions on the card.